 Max Dupain is one of Australia's most revered photographers.
 His work has been collected by most of the major galleries around Australia and as well by private collectors world-wide.
+His work has influenced generations of photographers and he is considered the most influential photographer of the 20th century.

 For many Australians, Dupain's photographs define beach culture, and it was the beach that was the inspiration for his most famous and enduring images.
 The Sunbaker, At Newport and Bondi all capturing that decisive moment.